 - 4.1 Each competitor shall report to the FIA details of its RWTT and RCFDs for the preceding ATP within 14 days of the end of that ATP.
 The data must be provided in the exact format specified by the FIA, details of which may be found in the Appendix to the F1 Sporting Regulations. - 4.2 Digital wind tunnel image files in colour and with sufficient unobstructed field of view of the wind tunnel working section to include the entire model must be recorded, referenced to other data collected and a copy saved including a unique time stamp to at least one second accuracy for the start of each individual run. - Should the FIA wish to access the images for inspection at any time they must be of adequate quality such that it is possible to use them to verify, for example, whether the front wing group (described in Article 3.3 of the F1 Technical Regulations) and rear wing group (described in Article 3.6.3 of the F1 Technical Regulations) are fitted.
 In the case of other runs deemed to be non-RWTT in the context of this Appendix, for example using an aerodynamic configuration greater than 12 months old, the images must also provide a clear visual reference to assist in verifying this aspect of the model. - 4.3 In order to check on the hardware employed by the competitors and as a means of assuring common application of the restrictions set out in this Appendix, the FIA will arrange for independent benchmarking inspections of both wind tunnel and CFD activities to be carried out from time to time.
-Recommendations arising from these inspections will be incorporated into this Appendix. - 4.4 a) The dates of the aerodynamic reporting periods may be found in the Appendix to the F1 Sporting Regulations. will be as follows: - i) Period 1 will start on the 10 February and end a period of days after the 5 April of the same duration as the shutdown period required by Article 21.8 of the F1 Sporting Regulations, except where fewer than 4 weeks of the year would remain in which case it shall be the sole ATP. - ii) The final period will be a minimum of 4 and maximum 12 weeks duration and end on the 31 December.
-Any intervening periods will each be of 8 weeks duration. - iii) For illustration, should the shutdown period be 9 weeks duration, period 2 would start on the 8 June and run for 8 weeks, Periods 3 and 4 would run for 8 weeks and the final period 5 would run for 5 weeks and 4 days. - b) If an Aerodynamic Reporting Period occupies more a different number of active calendar weeks than 8 calendar weeks in order to either span the factory shutdown or to finish on
+Recommendations arising from these inspections will be incorporated into this Appendix. - 4.4 a) The dates of the aerodynamic reporting periods will be as follows: - i) Period 1 will start on the 10 February and end a period of days after the 5 April of the same duration as the shutdown period required by Article 21.8 of the F1 Sporting Regulations, except where fewer than 4 weeks of the year would remain in which case it shall be the sole ATP. - ii) The final period will be a minimum of 4 and maximum 12 weeks duration and end on the 31 December.
+Any intervening periods will each be of 8 weeks duration. - iii) For illustration, should the shutdown period be 9 weeks duration, period 2 would start on the 8 June and run for 8 weeks, Periods 3 and 4 would run for 8 weeks and the final period 5 would run for 5 weeks and 4 days. - b) If an Aerodynamic Reporting Period occupies a different number of active calendar weeks than 8 in order to either span the factory shutdown or to finish on 31 December, Windon time, and TeraFLOPs will be averaged over this reporting period by summing the total

-- 31 December, Wind-on time, and TeraFLOPs, occupancy will be averaged and runs over this reporting period, or any other period which duration may not be 8 weeks, by summing the total activity in the period and then averaging over the effective duration of the ATP exactly as for a normal reporting period.
+- activity in the period and then averaging over the effective duration of the ATP exactly as for a normal reporting period.
 MAUh, runs and occupancy will be summed over the period and the totals adjusted pro-rata according to the effective duration of the period compared to 8 weeks and will then be evaluated exactly as for a normal period. - c) For a new entrant, the reporting will start as soon as it officially becomes a competitor.
 The start date of the first reporting period will be defined as the date at which it officially becomes a competitor and wind-on time, TeraFLOPs, occupancy and runs will be averaged or summed pro-rata over the duration of this reporting period.